CSQ Open Source FIle Format Specification V1.0 - CSQV1

 Permission to copy granted under the Creative Commons License

-FIles with the ".CSQ" extension are used by the Gammill® Creative Studio® software to define quilting “patterns”.
+FIles with the ".CSQ" extension are used by the Gammill® Creative Studio® software suite to define quilting “patterns”.
 The files are basically a collection of 2D lines and splines and arbitrary comments.
 While Creative Studio® is able to read other file formats (including QLI and DXF formats), CSQ is used as the format to export patterns.